evolite/stashapp-prometheus-exporter/README.md

 Queries your Stash instance and exposes metrics like total scenes, images, performers, watch time, play patterns (by day of week and hour of day), and how well your library is organized (organized flag, tags, performers, studios, stashids, markers) on `/metrics` for Prometheus to scrape.

+This exporter follows Prometheus best practices by using **synchronous scraping**: metrics are only collected when Prometheus requests them, not on a timer.
+This ensures:
+- Metrics are always fresh when Prometheus scrapes
+- No stale labels (deleted scenes/tags are automatically cleared)
+- Fully stateless operation

 These queries are based on the public Stash GraphQL API documentation (`https://docs.stashapp.cc/api`) and are intended to return cheap, aggregated statistics suitable for exporter usage.

 ## Run with Docker / Podman